ktorio/ktor-klip/proposals/0004-open-api.md

 Note that the general properties of the specification are provided through the top-level `openapi` block.
 The analysis block is used to configure the Gradle task that will read the comments in your source code.

-## Type-safe routing
-[type-safe-routing]: #type-safe-routing

-Ktor provides a [type-safe routing API](https://ktor.io/docs/server-resources.html) as an alternative to the standard DSL.
-It includes a `@Resource` annotation for mapping the URL path to a class.
-The annotation API should be extended so that annotations on the class will be merged with the annotations on the route declaration.

 # Drawbacks
 [drawbacks]: #drawbacks